Anniegavr/DesignThatPattern/README.md

     public abstract String gameLost();
 }

-The player is the model meant to change its internal state.
+The player is the model meant to change its internal state (Player.java)

 public class Player {
     private State state;